§ 7801 Short title.

 1. The Department shall create a multimedia waste reduction assistance program to provide technical assistance to targeted industries, focusing on small companies within the industry because, for the most part, they do not have the economic or technical resources necessary to acquire recommendations on how to effectively minimize their wastes.
 The program will be made available to other industries which request assistance.
 The overall objective of the multi-media opportunity audit program is to reduce or recycle, to the maximum extent practicable, all waste streams within an industry.

-2. An information clearinghouse shall be established and located at the Delaware Economic Development Office.
+2. An information clearinghouse shall be established and located at the Division of Small Business, Development and Tourism.
 The clearinghouse will contain a database of pollution prevention technologies and case studies of technology applications.

 1. The Department shall increase public awareness of the need for individual and community based pollution prevention programs by conducting educational workshops and industry seminars.